adhamarif/portfolio/pages/posts/image-recommender.md

 date: 2023/9/17
 description: A big data project using transfer learning method to output a recommended image based on the similarity of characteristics
 tags:
-    - Big Data
+    - big data
-    - Transfer learning
+    - transfer learning
-    - Python
+    - python
 author: Adham Arif
 ---